ENGL - English

 ENGL 590.
 Senior Seminar (3).

 In-depth study of a specialized literary topic.
 Emphasizes focused readings, interactive debate, individual research and the presentation of research reports and essays.
 Topics vary according to the specialization of the instructor.
 Required capstone course for the English major and should be taken during a student's final year of study.
-Not available for graduate credit.
+For undergraduate credit only.
 Prerequisite(s): completion of 18 credit hours toward the major.

 ENGL 663.
 Languages and Language Attitudes in USA (3).